samuelemilanesi/proman/README.md

 ### Using pip

-If Proman is published on PyPI, install it with:
+Install the package published on PyPI with:

 ```bash
 pip install py-proman